BAJAJ ASSET MANAGEMENT LIMITED.

 Advantages of investing in sovereign gold bonds

-No physical storage and purity concerns
+No storage or purity concerns

 Fixed interest component